chrjohnson26/chrjohnson26/README.md

 </div>

 ## About Me
 In my final year of undergrad at [Harvey Mudd](https://hms.harvard.edu) studying Computer Science and Mathematics.
-This past summer I worked at Walmart integrating AI to existing workflows via MCP servers.
+This past summer I worked at Walmart, where I integrated AI into existing workflows by building MCP servers.
 Some of my favorite classes so far include Network Science, Algorithms, and Machine Learning.

 ## Some Social Media
 - I have a 300 day streak on several of the [LinkedIn](https://linkedin.com/in/chrjohnson26) games